The main attraction of working a freelance web designer is that it offers you two types of freedom that most other 9 to 5 job can’t offer:

 2nd top tip: As a freelancer you'll find that you are not the person going after a specific job - especially if you are competing in popular marketplaces.
 That's why rather than trying to pitch for everything, you need to specialize in a specific niche.
 Find something you are passionate about, and carve yourself a spot, and become one of the best providers in that niche.

-For example, if you work with WordPress, you may want to specialize in eCommerce, maybe WooCommerce in particular.
+For example, if you work with WordPress, you may want to specialize in eCommerce, maybe you can understand which works best when implementing WooCommerce vs Shopify for your client base in particular.
 Heck, you could even keep on niching and just focus on building websites for service providers who take bookings via WooCommerce.
 This allows you to be able to get much more focused testimonials, have a specific expertise, and know a specific niche, inside out, increasing your chances of closing specific deals.
 Even in terms of SEO, it is much easier to rank in a specific niche, than to rank for broader niches.

 Another niche you could focus in, and something for which there is ALWAYS demand, is increasing the speed of websites.
 You'll find that plenty of people don't understand the value of a fast loading website.
 You'll also find that the majority of websites out there need some optimization or other to make them load faster.
 This is both a broad niche and a specialization which can work for you.